New Jersey Astronomical Association

 High Bridge, New Jersey 08829-0214

-All are welcome, any skill level.
-All types of equipment from binoculars to dobs to go-tos to NJAA's 26-inch!
+All are welcome, any skill level, as are all types of equipment from binoculars to dobs, to go-tos, to scopes you borrow from the club, to NJAA's 26-inch!

 It will take all night, dusk till dawn, to see the most Messier objects, but you can stay for just the beginning, up to the ~2 AM break, or until morning twilight.